francois-marie/StarExpanders/README.md

 This repository has be made during the 2019 edition of the Pan-European Quantum Internet Hackathon — Paris Node, on November 5th and 6th, 2019.

-It deals with Distributing Graph States Over Arbitrary Quantum Networks using Simulacron.
+It deals with Distributing Graph States Over Arbitrary Quantum Networks using Simulaqron.

 The paper can be found at the following URL: https://arxiv.org/pdf/1811.05445.pdf

-This project uses Simulacron, an application level simulator for a quantum internet: http://www.simulaqron.org/
+This project uses Simulaqron, an application level simulator for a quantum internet: http://www.simulaqron.org/